shaannessy25/project-tracker/README.md

 - **User Authentication**: Securely register, log in, and manage user accounts.
 - **Project Management**: Create new projects, view existing projects, and delete projects as needed.
-- **Task Tracking**: Create/Delete projects, add tasks to projects, monitor their progress
+- **Task Tracking**: Add tasks to projects and monitor their progress
-- **Efficient Collaboration**: Enable teams to work together by assigning tasks and tracking project status.

 ## Technologies Used